If you want to buy a passport, then NOW is the time to look into acquiring a second passport through citizenship by investment.

 In the Spring of 2020, it became cheaper than ever before.

-All the Caribbean citizenship by investment (CBI) programs are ON SALE right now and that means you could save over $100,000 today (more on that below…)
+All the Caribbean citizenship by investment (CBI) programs are ON SALE right now and that means you could save tens of thousands of dollars today (more on that below…)

-It’s one of the cheapest citizenship-by-investment programs in the Caribbean for single applicants.
+It’s one of the cheapest CBI programs in the Caribbean for single applicants.

 And if you’re married and/or have children, we’ll tell you which other island offers the cheapest second passport program for your entire family.